BeauJoh/thesis/source/09-chapter-1-introduction.md

 Chapter 3 discusses the extensions added to the OpenDwarfs Benchmarking Suite in EOD.
 Chapter 4 highlights the construction, design decisions made and usage of the AIWC tool.
 Chapter 5 develops the prediction model and examines the accuracy of the final predictions.
-Chapter 6 discusses conclusions of this thesis and the future work required for the predictive model to be incorporated into scheduling on future supercomputing systems.
+Chapter 6 discusses the conclusions of this thesis and the future work required for the predictive model to be incorporated into scheduling on future supercomputing systems.

 ##Publications
 \begin{itemize}